Linkaan/Fagelmatare/INSTALL.md

 ### Slave RPi

+First prepare the SD-card for the slave as described above.

 If you are using a RPi zero as the slave you must have a USB ethernet adapter, however it is much easier to just configure the slave on the master RPi so that you can use ethernet.

-If you are configuring on a RPi zero you need to also install the `net-usb-4.4.20-piCore+.tcz` package and put that manually on the sd card.
-If your operating system doesn't automatically mount te sd card for you, you must do it yourself.
+If you are configuring on a RPi zero you need to also install the `net-usb-4.4.39-piCore+.tcz` package and put that manually on the sd card.
+If your operating system doesn't automatically mount the sd card for you, you must do it yourself.
 First identify the location of the sd card by first runnng `lsblk` without the sd card inserted, then insert the sdcard again and run `lsblk`.
 The sd card should show up as a device which was not present the first time you ran lsblk.
 Now mount the second partition to somewhere (of course replace /dev/sdx with actual location of SECOND partition for the sd card):
 ```bash
 $ sudo mkdir -p /mnt/sdcard